seonji0316/DdiPpiClo/README.md

 How to run
 ==========
-1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for seting up your R environment, including RTools and Java.

-2. Open your study package in RStudio.
+1. Open your study package in RStudio.
 Use the following code to install all the dependencies:

     ```r
-    renv::restore()
+    renv::deactivate()
     ```

-3. In RStudio, select 'Build' then 'Install and Restart' to build the package.
+2. In RStudio, select 'Build' then 'Install and Restart' to build the package.

    Once installed, you can execute the study by modifying and using the code below.
 For your convenience, this code is also provided under `extras/CodeToRun.R`: